An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Introduction

 \subsection{Our contribution}

-We consider the graph-TSP problem for {\em subquartic} graphs, i.e. graphs in which each vertex has degree at most four.
-As pointed out in Lemma 2.1 of \cite{DBLP:conf/focs/MomkeS11}, we can assume that these graphs are 2-vertex connected.
-The best-known approximation guarantee for these graphs is inherited from the general case, even when the graph is 4-regular, and is therefore $7/5$ due to \S and Vygen.
+We consider the graph-TSP problem for {\em subquartic} graphs (i.e., graphs in which each vertex has degree at most four).
+The best-known approximation guarantee for these graphs is inherited from the general case, even when the graph is 4-regular, and is therefore $7/5$ due to Seb\H{o} and Vygen.
 For subquartic graphs, we give an improved upper bound on the minimum cost of a circulation for $C(G,T)$.
-Using Lemma \ref{lem:MS}, this leads to an improved approximation guarantee of $46/33$ for graph-TSP on these graphs.
+Using Lemma \ref{lem:MS}, this leads to an improved approximation guarantee of $25/18$ for graph-TSP on these graphs.
 Before we give an overview of our approach, we first explain our motivation for studying graph-TSP on this restricted class of graphs.

 As mentioned in Section \ref{sec:prog}, graph-TSP is now known to be approximable to within $4/3$ for subcubic graphs.
 So, on the one hand, trying to prove the same guarantee for subquartic graphs is arguably a natural next step.
-Additionally, it is a well-motivated problem to study the graph-TSP on sparse graphs, because the support of an optimal extreme point solution to the standard linear programming relaxation (reviewed in Section \ref{sec:LP}) has at most $2n-1$ non-zero edges (see Theorem 4.9 in \cite{cornuejols1985traveling}).
-Thus, any graph that corresponds to the support of such an an optimal solution to the standard linear program has average degree less than four.
+Additionally, it is a well-motivated problem to study the graph-TSP on sparse graphs, because the support of an optimal extreme point solution for the standard linear programming relaxation (reviewed in Section \ref{sec:LP}) has at most $2n-1$ nonzero edges (see Theorem 4.9 in \cite{cornuejols1985traveling}).
+Thus, any graph that corresponds to the support of such an optimal solution for the standard linear program has average degree less than four.